unoplatform/uno/doc/articles/uno-development/building-uno-ui.md

 **Optimal configuration:**
 - Intel i9 or equivalent
-- 32 GB of RAN
+- 32 GB of RAM
 - 500GB M2 SSD

 ## Building Uno.UI for a single target platform